iamericfletcher/bpl-museum-passes-backend/README.md

 Most of the museum options have plenty of passes available all the time.
 This application is more helpful for the small number of museums that regularly have no passes available in the near term (Isabella Stewart Gardner Museum, etc.)

-Link to the frontend GitHub repository - https://github.com/iamericfletcher/bpl-museum-passes
+Link to the front end GitHub repository - https://github.com/iamericfletcher/bpl-museum-passes

 ## Technology Stack